 UTAH: Spending a day sliding, climbing and squeezing though a slot canyon no wider than an arm’s length might not sound like fun to some people, but to others it’s what fun is all about.

-Words by Brandon Mathis, Photos by Terrance Siemon
+Photos by Terrance Siemon

 In an area known as the North Wash in the upper corner of southeast Utah, slot canyons slice across the landscape, cut by eons of erosion and rushing waters which then get topped off by wind and sand.